chris-short/chris-short/README.md

 - 🔭 I’m currently working on running the Open Source Program Office (OSPO) at [CIQ](https://ciq.com/)
 - 👯 I’m looking to collaborate on [Rocky Linux](https://rockylinux.org/) and [Kubernetes](https://github.com/kubernetes/community/blob/master/communication/contributor-comms/README.md)
 - 📫 How to reach me: [chrisshort.net/contact](https://chrisshort.net/contact/)
-- ⚡ Fun fact: I'm 6'4" (193 cm) and have the last name Short (I was given the callsign "Not So" by an Air Force colonel
+- ⚡ Fun fact: I'm 6'4" (193 cm) and have the last name Short (I was given the callsign "Not So" by an Air Force colonel when I was stationed in Denver)